Please do not hesitate to mail me if you have comments.

 the subject in report "Freedom of

 Information as an Internationally Protected Human Right"6.

 Based on a survey on trends of freedom of information worldwide (ISBN

 1.67, that this right is widely

-FOI pending bills, all the other countries have FOI in the
+pending bills, all the other countries have FOI in the constitution

-constitution and/or laws.
-If these 4 countries will approve
+and/or laws.
+If these 4 countries will approve FOI laws,

-FOI laws, Germany which stopped its efforts, will be the
+Germany which stopped its efforts, will be the only country in

 In environmental matters freedom of information is implemented according to a EU directive (Council Directive 90/313/EEC).
 This was adapted not 31.
 December 1992 but nearly two years too late on 15.
 July 1994.
 German bureaucracy tried to hinder Germans with help of high costs to use freedom of information.
 The European commission won (Case C-217/97) at the European High Court to achieve that Germans could benefit from freedom of information in environmental subjects.